 Feeding the hair with nutrition is necessary for monsoon season.
 Healthy hair is less prone to damages and bacterial infections.
 Honey and Milk hair pack can be the best ever solution to under-nourished hair.
 Honey contains antioxidants that help in providing nutrition to the scalp and hair.
 Honey also stimulates the growth of hair.
 Milk also nourishes the scalp and softens those tresses.
 Take some milk as per the length of hair and add a few drops of honey to it.
 Now just gently apply it on your scalp and on the hair, special attention to be given to the ends of your tresses.
 You can gently massage your scalp as well if you wish to.
 This pack not only nourishes the scalp, but it also cleanses it from all that dirt and pollution that gets stick to the oily scalp; a major problem during monsoons.
 Leave the hair mask on for about 30 minutes, and rinse off gently with a mild shampoo.

 Drink plenty of water and use wide combs while dealing with wet hair.
-Avoid using strong shampoos and avoid eating oily food during monsoon.
+Avoid using strong shampoos and avoid eating oily food during the monsoon.